Robert Lee, Texas

 Robert Lee is a city in and the county seat of Coke County, Texas, United States.
 Its population was 1,027 at the 2020 census.

 History

-The founders named the city after Robert E. Lee, who is thought to have set up camp for a time near the current townsite on the Colorado River.
+The founders named the city after Robert E. Lee, who is thought to have set up camp for a time on the Colorado River near the current townsite.
 Lee served in Texas from 1856 to 1861 as a lieutenant colonel in the U.S. Army, Second Cavalry.

 Geography

 Robert Lee is downstream from the E.V.
 Spence Reservoir on the upper Colorado River.

 According to the United States Census Bureau, the city has a total area of 1.1 sqmi, all land.

+Climate

+Robert Lee has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.